twentyOne2x/attnmarkets/docs/protocol-design/attn-fee-reroute-safeguards.md

 - **Information rights.** Deployment hashes and change notices for revenue logic.
 - **Make-whole clause.** Cash equivalent of missed revenues plus penalties on reroute.
 - **Guarantees.** Corporate or personal, depending on size.
-- **On-chain acceptance.** Store `agreement_hash` and `sponsor_id` in vault state; require wallet attestation at opt-in.
+- **On-chain acceptance.** Store `agreement_hash` and `user_id` in vault state; require wallet attestation at opt-in.

 ---

 ## 8) UX notes

-- **Launch UX unchanged.** Sponsors launch on Pump or their usual stack; DAOs keep their Safe.
+- **Launch UX unchanged.** Users launch on Pump or their usual stack; DAOs keep their Safe.
 - **Opt-in per asset.** Rotation/registration occurs per financed token or product.
-- **Automated claiming.** Keeper handles claims/sweeps; sponsor/DAO withdraws only when `locked = false`.
+- **Automated claiming.** Keeper handles claims/sweeps; user/DAO withdraws only when `locked = false`.

 ---

 ## 9) Residual risk

-A sponsor/DAO can still move activity to fresh contracts or a new token. attn cannot compel new revenues.
+A user/DAO can still move activity to fresh contracts or a new token. attn cannot compel new revenues.
 Loss is reduced by seasoning, conservative LTV, reserves, collateral, make-whole, and fast defaults.

 On Pump specifically, if a creator reassigns rewards away from the Squads/CreatorVault endpoints, we cannot unwind the advance; only pre-positioned collateral (stables, PT, vesting tokens) covers the shortfall.